 locationand so on, see https://html.spec.whatwg.org.
 It takes DOM specification and extends it with many additional properties and methods.

-Now we’ll get down to learning DOM, because the document plays the central role in the UI, and working with it is the most complex part.
+Now we’ll get down to learning DOM, because the document plays the central role in the UI.

-Please note the links above, because there’s so much stuff to learn, it’s impossible to cover and remember everything.
+Please note the links above, as there’s so much stuff to learn it’s impossible to cover and remember everything.

-When you’d like to read about a property or a method – the Mozilla manual at https://developer.mozilla.org/en-US/search is a nice one, but reading the corresponding spec may be better: more complex and longer to read, but will make your fundamental knowledge sound and complete.
+When you’d like to read about a property or a method, the Mozilla manual at https://developer.mozilla.org/en-US/search is a nice resource, but reading the corresponding spec may be better: it’s more complex and longer to read, but will make your fundamental knowledge sound and complete.